skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Notes

-The 6 encounters includes the Dracozombie for Zombification, and excludes the forced battles.
+The 6 encounters include the Dracozombie for Zombification, and exclude the forced battles.

 ### Lucid Plains &rarr; Pualei Plains